-The need for leadership is present everywhere, whether it be technical jobs or management positions.
+The need for leadership is present everywhere, whether it be in technical jobs or management positions.
 Leadership is valuable because it’s more than just giving orders and making sure that others do what they’re supposed to.

 Leadership is all about building connections with people, finding common ground, and being able to help others demonstrate their strongest sides.